The Pawfect Guide: Everything You Need To Know About Dog Paw Care

 If your place experiences dramatic temperature drops, limit your dog’s outdoor activities.
 Dry and cold winter air causes paws to crack and even develop frostbite.
 Don’t let them lick the salt as that is toxic.

 Dog shoes will shelter them from the cold, rock salt, ice, and other harmful substances.
-Check out Zoof Runners, made of soft cotton canvas and an anti-slip sole.
+Check out Zoof Casuals, made of soft cotton canvas and an anti-slip sole.
 These breathable shoes will prevent your pup’s paws from scathing cold pavements.

 What Are The Common Dog Paw Problems You Must Look Out For?